shreyashukla01/HinglishVinglish/README.md

 [‘मोहन हँसकर बोला’, ‘how are you’, ‘dikhe nahi kitne dinon se’]

-**Translate each sentence separately and join** - [mohan said laughingly how are you Haven't seen you for so many days]
+**Translate each sentence separately and join** - [mohan said laughingly how are you haven't seen you for so many days]

-The MLP Classifier consistently demonstrates superior performance across both the combined and individual datasets when compared to the other two classifiers (54.39%)
+The **MLP Classifier** consistently demonstrates superior performance across both the combined and individual datasets when compared to the other two classifiers (54.39%)

 ### Multilingual models

-Using TRAC extended datasets, the performance of the mBERT language model was enhanced through masked language model (MLM) fine-tuning.
+Using TRAC extended datasets, the performance of the **mBERT language mode**l was enhanced through **masked language model (MLM) fine-tuning**.

-Following are the metrics for comparison of trained mBERT model performance between plain and transliterated data to assess effectiveness.
+Following are the metrics for comparison of trained mBERT model performance **between plain and transliterated data** to assess effectiveness.

 1. `bert-base-multilingual-cased` fine-tuned with TRAC-extended dataset.
 Accuracy: 54%
 2. `bert-base-multilingual-uncased` fine-tuned with MLM objective on Hinglish-TOP dataset.
 Perplexity: 246.65 -> 6.93